fmm312/fmm312/README.md

 :boom: I also have aptitude for back end development with Node.js,

-:rocket: Currently in my spare time, I have dedicated myself to studying Next.js, Expo, Context API, Node, Express and have been trying to advance in the English language.
+:rocket: Currently in my spare time, I have dedicated myself to studying

+* Next.js
+* Expo
+* React Context API
+* Back end development with Node.js
+* Have been trying to advance in the English language.